 05 July, 2023

 Are you new to rapid prototyping?
 You might also like to read our article on what rapid prototyping is here.

 Rapid prototyping, also called three-dimensional impression, helps companies grow ideas into unique products.
 Its design and engineering process allows you to be innovative and creative.
-You can fabricate parts using 3D designs and printing techniques.
+You can design and fabricate parts using 3D printing techniques.

 The construction of the prototype involves “additive manufacturing” i.e. placing multiple layers of materials in distinctive shapes.
 Prototypes allow you to bring a customer’s idea to fruition ahead of the competitors and keep you in the global market.
 The steps involved are distinct and should be followed to help meet your customer’s needs.

 Know your customers and understand exactly what they need.
 Sometimes you may have to take your customer’s ideas and develop them.
 After discussions with a customer, determine if you can develop the perfect product for them.